Colombia’s second richest man, Jaime Gilinski, likes to avoid attention as the legitimacy of the country’s “nouveau riche” is questionable.

 The banking mogul and his family over the past decades constructed an intricate network of more than 100 banks and trust funds, many of which were carefully hidden from tax authorities in Colombia, the United States and Europe.

-The creation of Bancolombia with the Antioquia Syndicate business cartel turned into a major legal battle with the Gilinski family who abandoned their share in 2010, stocks went up and the bank became Colombia’s largest.
+The creation of Bancolombia with the Antioquia Syndicate business cartel turned into a major legal battle with the Gilinski family who abandoned their share in 2010, after which stocks went up and the bank became Colombia’s largest.